dreibh/netperfmeter/README.md

 * For debugging convenience, the directory name of each run.

-In the example above, this information needs to be added by preparing an input file <tt>results.summary</tt>, and then process this input by CreateSummary:
+In the example above, this information needs to be added by preparing an input file `results.summary`, and then process this input by CreateSummary:

 ```bash
 # ------ Prepare results directory --------------------------------------------------------